threefoldtech/info_grid/src/faq/faq.md

 To go from testnet to mainnet, simply use the URLs in the opposite order.

 > Note that the fees are of 1 TFT per transfer.

-### Can I recover my seed phrase?

-This answer covers the ThreeFold Playground, the Polkadot.js extension and the ThreeFold Connect App.

-You can recover your seed phrase from the ThreeFold Playground if you have your profile manager password.
-On the ThreeFold Playground, click on the top right button to open up your profile manager settings.
-Write your password, then click "Load Profiles".
-On the following screen, your seed phrase is under **Mnemonics**.
-Locate on the right of this line an "eye" button and click on it to make your seed phrase visible.

-You can't recover the seed phrase from the Polkadot.js extension.
-On the Polkadot.js extension, you can only export and import private keys.
-In short, this allows you to move tokens but not to manage deployments through the ThreeFold Playground.

-To recover your seed phrase on the ThreeFold Connect App, go to the Wallet section of the app and click on the encircled "i" button at the bottom right of the screen.
-Go to the Secrets subsection and click to see your Steller or TFChain secret.